niplav/site/life_advice.md

 	* Follow the advice in [Muehlhauser 2011](https://www.lesswrong.com/s/oi873FWi6pHWxswSa/p/ZbgCx2ntD5eu8Cno9 "How to Be Happy")
 	<!--Link Interventions for longevity from LW-->
 2. There is value-laden and value-agnostic advice.
 Most advice is value-laden.
 Before you carry out some advice, check whether it actually corresponds to your values.
+	* This also applies to all advice in this post (yes, even self-referentially)
 3. Make things you endorse part of your identity (but not too much)
 	*	Example: On the subreddit [/r/hydrohomies](https://old.reddit.com/r/hydrohomies),